 It’s Time to Roast the Turkey Breast

 Put the dish in the oven, on your center rack and cook the turkey breast 13 minutes for every pound of turkey.
-I recommend, you baste the turkey with it’s pan juices, every 20 minutes, until it is done, (for this bird, that was 4 bastings).
+I recommend you baste the turkey with it’s pan juices every 20 minutes, until the turkey breast is done (for this bird, that was 4 bastings).
 This turkey breast is seven pounds, (7 x 13 = 91 minutes of cook time, minimum).